Charles E. Miller: Early life

 Charles Miller started as a Magistrate in Ellicott City, Maryland.
-Miller was a County Commissioner from 1938-1949.
+Miller was a County Commissioner from 1938 to 1949.
 Miller served on the Howard County Board of Education starting in 1950, becoming the president of the board in 1954 and serving until 1962.
 Miller operated Howard County's last segregated school district, phasing out the practice over an 11-year plan.

 Land donations

 Miller co-owned land outside Ellicott City with Benjamin Mellor, an insurance broker to the school board from the firm Herrman and Car.
 Both donated 8 acres of land they had already rented to farmer to build the Ellicott City High School on the condition the school system repay his renter for the lost crops.
 His tenant, E.W.
 Hardman asked for $700, a steep price for alfalfa crops in January at the end of the depression.
 The School board offered him half the amount, and he refused the offer.

 In 1952, Miller donated $1,000 for the purchase of land for a new Ellicott City colored school.
 Miller recommended the Nellie Denhart property on Fels Lane, and contributed another $2,000 toward the project and approved the purchase.
 At Ellicott City High, 12 additional acres were purchased from Dorothy Marie Gaither for $5,000 with Miller contributing $2,500 for the land and demolition of the "colored house and corn crib" on the property.
 At the same time, her husband, Robert Lee Gaither bought the property of the recently burnt down Dayton school from the school board auction run by Miller for $750.

 In 1956, Miller donated land on Chatham Road to relocate the First Evangelical Lutheran Church from its 1874 structure, which was sold to be converted to a private residence.

 In 1959, Miller donated the land to Howard County for the county's first library.
 The present library was named the Charles E. Miller Branch in his honor.